4

 • 1

 Why not just call GetOperandValue() and replace into the string instead of changing the type in the IDB?
-Apr 2, 2017 at 21:51
+Commented Apr 2, 2017 at 21:51

 • That's also possible, but seems more error prone IMHO